 Transformational Leadership: Building the Perfect Leadership Pie with 7-HTL™

-Tim Bower
+- Tim Bower

-• Nov 19, 2024
+- Nov 19, 2024

-• 7 min read
+- 7 min read

 Transformational Leadership: The Secret Sauce to Leadership Success

 Let’s be real.
 If leadership were a meal, it would definitely be a pizza.
-It starts with a solid crust—maybe some experience, ability, a growth mindset, and a sprinkle of charisma.
+It starts with a solid crust...maybe some experience, ability, a growth mindset, and a sprinkle of charisma.

-But then, to make it exceptional, you need to add a bunch of ingredients—the right strategies, tools, and behaviors to create a pie that leaves people coming back for more (and more, because who doesn’t love pizza?).
+But then, to make it exceptional, you need to add a bunch of ingredients - the right strategies, tools, and behaviors to create a pie that leaves people coming back for more (and more, because who doesn’t love pizza?).

-Enter the 7 Habits of Transformational Leadership (7-HTL™) framework.
-It’s not just a set of tools or a theory; it's like that secret ingredient you only share with your closest friends—the thing that makes your pizza stand out from the bland, uninspired options on the market.
+It’s the recipe that transforms leadership from vague inspiration into clear, actionable practices that empower teams to excel—like that secret ingredient you only share with your closest friends, the thing that makes your pizza stand out from the bland, uninspired options on the market.

 Structural Empowerment: The Crust (It Holds Everything Together)